firmino0/Ledgerly/README.md

 **Limits:**
 - Holdings are valued at the mid price and ignore Robinhood's small share multiplier (about 0.1%).
 - Locally the dashboard listens on localhost only and has no login.
 Hosted, it is protected by a single shared password (one user, not a multi-user system).

-## Security notes

-- Never commit `.env`.
-It is already in `.gitignore`.
-- Locally the dashboard binds to localhost, rejects unexpected Host headers and non-JSON requests, and renders log text safely.
-Hosted, it also requires a password, rate-limits sign-in, and refuses to serve the API if no strong password is set.
-- The decision log records model output, which can include user-typed memos.
-Do not put private information in payee names or memos, especially if your SERV workspace has data collection turned on.

 ## Tech